anshuy22/hw1/README.md

 # hw1
-The company is called 'Healthy Soapz' and sells handmade soaps and is currently selling 3 type of soap product variants: Basic, Activated Charcoal, and Lavender Lemongrass, each with a different set of benefits.
+The company is called 'Healthy Soapz' and it sells handmade soaps.
+It is currently selling 3 type of soap product variants: Basic, Activated Charcoal, and Lavender Lemongrass, each with a different set of benefits.